 5. Sandy Pines Campground: Kennebunkport, Maine

 A little over an hour and a half away from Boston lies Sandy Pines Campground on the coast of Maine.
 These campgrounds have room to bring your own tents and RVs, but Sandy Pines also has yurts and readymade glamping tents to rent—some as unique as sleeping in a covered wagon!
 At the Grand Lodge, the hub of activity at the campground, a well-stocked general store and a snack bar covers all your camping needs.
-There’s a salt water pool on the property as well, but if the water’s warm, you’ll have to check out the beautiful Goose Rocks Beach right next door!
+There’s a saltwater pool on the property as well, but you’ll also have to check out the beautiful Goose Rocks Beach right next door!

 6. Huttopia White Mountains: Albany, New Hampshire

 Huttopia’s White Mountains location is less than a 2.5 hour drive from downtown Boston and conveniently located near the trailheads, scenic views, and swimming holes of the White Mountain National Forest.
 Whether you’re looking to hike up the mountains or take a dive in Iona Lake, this campground provides a perfect escape into nature.
 On the campsite, you can take a dive in the heated saltwater pool (if the lake’s too cold!) and enjoy home-cooked meals at the bistro.
 The best part about the bistro?
 It’s in a converted Airstream trailer that has a fully equipped kitchen and a flatbread pizza oven!